virajithaj26/social-media-influencer-recommendation-system/README.md

-# ML-Based Influencer Recommendation System
+# Social Media Influencer Recommendation System

 An end-to-end machine learning pipeline that collects, scores, clusters, and recommends YouTube influencers for brand marketing campaigns — built to help